venysssssssssss/AwsOverview/AWS API Gateway.md

   - 502: Bad Gateway Exception, usually for an incompatible output returned from a Lambda proxy integration backend and occasionally for out-of-order invocations due to heavy loads.
   - 503: Service Unavailable Exception.
   - 504: Integration Failure – ex Endpoint Request Timed-out Exception API Gateway requests time out after 29 second maximum.

+# 17. CORS

+- CORS must be enabled when you receive API calls from another domain.
+- The OPTIONS pre-flight request must contain the following headers:
+  - Access-Control-Allow-Methods
+  - Access-Control-Allow-Headers
+  - Access-Control-Allow-Origin
+- CORS can be enabled through the console.